chef/chef-web-docs/content/resources/dnf_package/_index.md

     title: dnf_package
     identifier: chef_infra/cookbook_reference/resources/dnf_package dnf_package
     parent: chef_infra/cookbook_reference/resources
-resource_reference: true
 resource_description_list:
-- markdown: 'Use the **dnf_package** resource to install, upgrade, and remove

-    packages with DNF for Fedora and RHEL 8+.
-The **dnf_package** resource

-    is able to resolve `provides` data for packages much like DNF can do

-    when it is run from the command line.
-This allows a variety of options

-    for installing packages, like minimum versions, virtual provides, and
+- markdown: Use the **dnf_package** resource to install, upgrade, and remove packages with DNF for Fedora and RHEL 8+.
+The dnf_package resource is able to resolve provides data for packages much like DNF can do when it is run from the command line.
+This allows a variety of options for installing packages, like minimum versions, virtual provides and library names.

-    library names.'
-- notes_resource_based_on_package: true
-resource_new_in: null
+resource_new_in: '12.18'
-handler_types: false
 syntax_description: 'A **dnf_package** resource block manages a package on a node, typically